 It didn’t just provide protection for livestock and houses.
 The wood even appeared in the construction of watermills.
-Seedbeds could be spiked with rowan to keep witches away from the plants.
+Seedbeds could be spiked with the wood to keep witches away from the plants.

 Even boats carried the wood on board.
 Sailors believed such vessels couldn’t capsize, and no man would drown.